danielcregg/login-page-php-mysql/README.md

    sudo service apache2 restart
    ```

-9. Check your /var/www/html folder.
-Make sure you have an index.php file in there.
-If you have an index.html file rename it to index.php.
-If you have both then delete index.html.
+9. Run the following code bloack to check your /var/www/html folder to make sure you have an index.php file in there.
+If you have an index.html file it will be renamed it to index.php.
+If you have both then index.html will be deleted.

+    ```bash
+    # Check if /var/www/html/index.php exists
+    if [ ! -f /var/www/html/index.php ]; then
+        # If /var/www/html/index.php doesn't exist, check if /var/www/html/index.html exists
+        if [ -f /var/www/html/index.html ]; then
+            # If /var/www/html/index.html exists, rename it to /var/www/html/index.php
+            mv /var/www/html/index.html /var/www/html/index.php
+        else
+            echo "Neither /var/www/html/index.php nor /var/www/html/index.html was found." fi
+    else
+        # If /var/www/html/index.php exists, check if /var/www/html/index.html exists
+        if [ -f /var/www/html/index.html ]; then
+            # If /var/www/html/index.html exists, delete it
+            rm /var/www/html/index.html
+        fi
+    fi
+    ```

 10. Copy the contents of the login folder to your hosted directory and delete the login folder: